tenent007963/Photo2PPT/README.md

 - Intergrated PPTXGenJS function
 - Easily paste clipboard photo using Ctrl+V
 - Thubnail preview for newly added photos
-- Multiple workspace for multiuser scenario
+- Multiple workspace for multiuser scenario (WIP)
-- Support hotkeys and remote controlling
+- Support hotkeys and remote controlling (WIP)

 # How to use: